pygieons/pygieons/docs/index.rst

 **Acknowledgements**: There are many sources for the packages listed on this website.
 Many people helped gathering the information by answering to a `call on Twitter <https://twitter.com/tenkahen/status/1538916633024073732>`_.
 Especially useful sources of information have been earlier listings at `Awesome-Geospatial <https://github.com/sacridini/Awesome-Geospatial>`_ by Eduardo Lacerda and `Python-geospatial <https://github.com/giswqs/python-geospatial>`_ by Qiusheng Wu.

 **Please help**: If you would like to help contributing to this website or maintaining the tool that make this website possible, please contact via Github.
-Read more from `Contribution guidelines <contributing.ipynb>`.
+Read more from :ref:`Contribution guidelines <contributing>`.
 We are looking for people who would like to help maintaining this project that aims to be a tool for common use.

 **Citing and license:** The tool is licensed with MIT (`read license <https://github.com/pygieons/pygieons/blob/main/LICENSE>`_).
 The outputs of this tool and website can be used and are licensed under Creative Commons 4.0 BY-SA.
 If you use the visualizations for any purpose, please cite appropariately the source: